Visit our Covid-19 Guidance Hub Click here

 We may also share your information with:

-For the purpose of providing our services to you we may disclose client personal data to third parties (for example, our professional advisors or service providers).
+For the purpose of providing our services to you we may disclose client personal data to third parties (for example, our professional advisors, professional outsourced services or service providers).

 The third parties to whom we disclose such personal data may be located outside of the European Economic Area (EEA).
 We will only disclose client personal data to a third party (including a third party outside of the EEA) provided that the transfer is undertaken in compliance with the data protection legislation.
 Our vendors use a combination of mechanisms to ensure that such transfer(s) are in accordance with applicable data privacy, including the ‘Model Clauses’.